 -

 - There’s lots of outdoor recreation to enjoy on Mackinac Island including horseback riding, kayaking, fishing, golf and more, with costs varying by activity.
-There’s also lots to do for free in Mackinac Island State Park including sightseeing at famous rock formations including the incredible Arch Rock and Sugar Loaf.
+There’s also lots to do for free in Mackinac Island State Park including sightseeing at famous rock formations such as the incredible Arch Rock and Sugar Loaf.